nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 ## Frequently Asked Questions

 **Q**: Can I transfer the data to a different device? \
-**A**: Yes, simply copy the `pm` folder that is found in the same folder as `tp.jar` from the original device and place it in the folder `tp.jar` is found in on the new device.
+**A**: Yes, simply copy the `save.pm` file that is found in the same folder as `PatientManager.jar` from the original device and place it in the folder `PatientManager.jar` is found in on the new device.

 **Q**: Will I have to manually save? \
 **A**: No, the data is saved automatically after every command that modifies the data.